About

 Hiking Rim to River in Grand Canyon National Park during our first cross country road trip in 2007

-The summer after graduating with bachelors degrees in biology and nutrition, I was faced with a no-brainer of a decision: find a temporary job so that I could continue paying rent on my college apartment or … don’t.
-I convinced my boyfriend (now husband) that moving into the car and road-tripping/tent-camping across the country before graduate school was a far superior alternative.
+After graduating with bachelors degrees in biology and nutrition in a year long, long ago, I was faced with a no-brainer of a decision: find a temporary job so that I could continue paying rent on my college apartment or . . . don’t.
+I convinced my boyfriend (now husband) that moving into the car and road-tripping/tent-camping across the country the summer before graduate school was a far superior alternative.

 Road tripping the Blue Ridge Parkway in 2019